lpolish/Luis-Pulido-Website/README.md

 # My Website

 This project is an interactive 3D environment built with Next.js and Three.js.
-It features a dynamic 3D scene with interactive elements, environment controls, and a contact form.
+It features a dynamic 3D scene with interactive elements, environment controls, a contact form, and various visualizers.

 ## Features